shivannis/xandr-docs-public/xandr-docs/articles/curate/line-item-settings.md

 ---
-title : Line Item Settings
-description : Learn how the Settings tab of the Line Item Details pane displays information for the selected line item including settings, essential metrics, and performance visualizations. ms.date : 10/28/2023
+title : Microsoft Curate - Line Item Settings description : Learn how the Settings tab of the Line Item Details pane displays information for the selected line item including settings, essential metrics, and performance visualizations. ms.date : 10/28/2023

 ---

-# Line item settings
+# Microsoft Curate - Line item settings

 The **Settings** tab of the Line Item
 Details pane displays information for the selected line item including